-The conductive probes are connected with standard cable with a round cross-section to ensure the sealing effect of the cable gland.
+To ensure the seal effect of the cable gland, the conductive probes are connected with standard cable with round cross-section.
+The outer diameter of the cable is stated in chapter "Technical data".

-Line monitoring with VEGATOR 131, 132
+Line monitoring with VEGATOR 131, 132, 631, 632

-The line break monitoring or alarm function defines the function of the controller in case of failure.
+The line break monitoring or alarm function defines the function of the signal conditioning instrument in case of failure.

-To realize line break monitoring with the controllers VEGATOR 131, 132, a supplementary electronics must be mounted in the connection housing of the probe.
+To realize line break monitoring with the signal conditioning instruments VEGATOR 131, 132, 631 and 632, a supplementary electronics must be mounted in the connection housing of the probe.

-When a fault signal is generated, the switching output is simultaneously activated.
+When a fault message is generated, the switching output is simultaneously activated.
 Only failures of channel 1 are monitored.